-Pink argues that left-brain linear, analytical computer-like thinking are being replaced by right-brain empathy, inventiveness, and understanding as skills most needed by business.
-In other words, creativity gives you a competitive advantage by adding value to your service or product, and differentiating your business from the competition.
-Without creativity, you are doomed to compete in commodity hell!
+Pink argues that left-brain linear, analytical computer-like thinking is being replaced by right-brain empathy, inventiveness, and understanding as skills most needed by business.
+In other words, creativity gives you a competitive advantage by adding value to your service or product and differentiating your business from the competition.

 The Creativity Gap

 A 2012 Adobe study on creativity shows 8 in 10 people feel that unlocking creativity is critical to economic growth and nearly two-thirds of respondents feel creativity is valuable to society, yet a striking minority – only 1 in 4 people – believe they are living up to their own creative potential.